Massachusetts

 Small Quantity Generator (SQG) Requirements

 SQGs generate between 220 and 2,200 lbs of hazardous waste and less than 2.2 lbs of acutely hazardous waste per month.
-SQGs are exempt from reporting requirements but still have to follow regulations to ensure compliance in MA, including:
+SQGs are exempt from reporting requirements but still have to follow regulations to ensure compliance in Massachusetts, including:

 • Store hazardous waste in appropriate containers